 Keto Burger King Chicken Fries

 This chicken fries recipe is great for the entire family.
-The perfect finger foods for after school snacks and as a low carb appetizer at your next party or gathering.
-We love to make these in bulk and store them in the fridge for a week of quick lunches or freeze them up to one month and pop the, in the oven when you need a quick dinner during the week!
+It makes the perfect finger food for after school snacks or as a low carb appetizer at your next party.
+We love to make these in bulk and store them in the fridge for a week of quick lunches.
+They also freeze well for up to one month so you can pop them in the oven when you need a quick dinner during the week!